Xianjie-Guo/FedPC/README.md

 Usage
 ==========
-"FedPC_discrete.m" (for discrete datasets) and "FedPC_continues" (for continues datasets) are two main scripts.
+"FedPC_discrete.m" (for discrete datasets) and "FedPC_continues" (for continuous datasets) are two main scripts.

 -------------------------------------------------------------------------------------------------------------------